 A report into the policing of last year's Climate Camp demonstration has criticised Kent police for its apparent use of psychological operations.

 To wake protesters during the week-long protest last August, police are accused of using vans to play loud music that included Wagner's Ride of the Valkyries and the theme from 80s sitcom Hi-de-Hi.

 On the final day of the protest the van departed and - in what was taken as a smug gesture of triumphalism - blasted out I fought the law and the law won , the lyrics to the Clash's rowdy cover.

 The report, launched by the Liberal Democrats, said the music seemed an attempt to deprive attendees of sleep.

 The report also highlighted the police approach to participants of a festival picnic procession mostly made up of families and small children.
-A helicopter ordered them via loudspeaker: Disperse now, or dogs, horses and long-handed batons will
+A helicopter ordered them via loudspeaker: Disperse now, or dogs, horses and long-handed

 Allyn Thomas, Kent's assistant chief constable, claimed the operation, which he oversaw, was very successful but conceded the helicopter message threatening anti-riot techniques had been a mistake.

 Kent police have come under repeated criticism for their heavy-handed approach to policing the event, a protest against the planned £1bn coal-fired power station at Kingsnorth by energy firm E.ON.